Celebrating Oxford Children's Hospital

 Nearly ten years ago the doors opened to a hospital that now holds a special place in the hearts of thousands of families across Oxfordshire and the surrounding counties.

-The hospital was designed with the needs of children and their families in mind.
-It is bright and spacious, with play areas, parent accommodation and a Hospital School.
+Designed with the needs of children and their families in mind, Oxford Children's Hospital is bright and spacious, built with indoor and outdoor play areas and its own school.

 If you would like to know more about supporting the Fund for Children, or any area of our hospitals that looks after children, please contact us: